 This is the root cause.
 The Shiite militias are excused.
 They can kill, torture, rape and abuse as they please (complimented by US air power) because they don’t have a “Sunni Islamist” image.
 For the western public at large, killing and slaughter is only synonymous with the thoroughly demonised Sunnis.
 For them, Da’esh and Sunni Islam are synonymous.
 So any force killing Da’esh members is seen as killing Muslims (and thus celebrated enthusiastically).

 Because lets be honest with ourselves here: how is Rubaie fundamentally different from a Da’esh member?
-They use knives, he has his axe.
-They burn, shoot and butcher captives, so do he and his men.
-Both are viciously sectarian, both portray a “macho” image of brutality.
+They burn and shoot captives, so do he and his men.
+Both are viciously psychotic, both portray a “macho” image of brutality.
 But apparently this “tough” macho image of sadism is only unacceptable depending on who uses it.

 If you’re an ostensibly “Sunni” militant beheading aid workers then you’re branded an evil excuse for a human being (and rightly so).
-But if you’re fighting those oh-so-evil Sunni Muslims you’re “rambo”, a roaring “hero”, adored by media outlets and Islamophobic westerners who substitute “Muslims” for “Islamists” whenever enthusiastically describing the demise of the “other”.
+But if you’re fighting those oh-so-evil Sunni Muslims you’re “rambo”, a roaring “hero”, adored by media outlets and Islamophobic westerners.

 What would be funny about this story (if it didn’t involve mass murder of innocent people) is the fact that media outlets across the world have so easily fallen for the evidently concocted identity of Rubaie.
 His image has been utterly crafted by Iranian regime propaganda.
 So obvious is the artificial nature of his heroism that it makes one wonder if anyone is paying any attention.